Hifsa-Ahmad/jsd-final-project/README.md

 * Adding a feature to show details of individual resturant, hotel or attraction

-* showing current location weather via geolocation feature

 * showing destination weather via longitude and latitude information in AJAX request

 * Navigation

-* Improving CSS grids
+* Improving CSS grids and adding animations

 ## Known Bugs

 * Adding async - await or similar feature for each promise and callback.

 * Missing data in JSON requests

+## Wishlist

+* Build a react app